Sufyan2256462/brisk-cart-commerce/README.md

 You can deploy this project using platforms like **Vercel**, **Netlify**, or **Render**.

+**##For supabase connection or to connect databse
+**
+you required supabase key,url and project id just change into (integration/supbase) folder of project

 To deploy:

 1. Push the project to GitHub or GitLab.